giantjs/giant-developer-guide/src/universal-events.md

 For instance, the ~~Routing~~ module's `RoutingEvent` adds route-specific properties and methods that make processing the event in a handler much easier.

-When subclassing `Event`, it's usually a good idea to set up surrogates based on either event space, or event name, or both.
-This would make sure that events spawned on specific event spaces or specific types of `Evented` classes end up being the right type.
+When subclassing `Event`, it's usually a good idea to set up surrogates based on either event name, or event space, or both.
+This would make sure that events spawned with specific names or on specific event spaces end up being the right type.
 The default implementation(s) of `EventSpawner.spawnEvent()` instantiate the base event class.
-The other option would be to override these default `spawnEvent()` implementations in your own event space / evented classes, which would work just as well but requires more code to be maintained.
+(One may also override `spawnEvent()`, but that's and arguably less robust solution.)

 A suitable surrogate might look look this: